 This interview with Omer St-Onge through the window of two of his works: L'étoile et le bouleau (literature) and Utei (theatre) which aims to dissect the following themes: Orality as the primary resource for the transmission of Indigenous heritage.

-Interview 2: In the anteroom of an inevitable humanitarian crisis Wendy Ndjati Desert and Guy Régis Junior
+Interview 2: In the anteroom of an inevitable humanitarian crisis with Pascale Solages and Guy Régis Junior

 "One of the most often heard criticisms of the reconstruction work is that very little of the money has gone to Haitians and has often benefited private companies in donor countries.
 This was the case with the small houses, for example, built in Quebec by Maisons Laprise de Montmagny." - Luc Chartran (Radio-Canada)

 Are we really surprised to learn that even in Quebec, private companies take advantage of humanitarian disasters to make money on the backs of vulnerable human lives?
-For this episode, I will discuss with two artists: Wendy Ndjati Desert, Artistic Director of the Festival Nouvelle vue Haïti, and Guy Régis Junior, Director of the Quatres Chemins festival.
+For this episode, I will discuss with two artists: Pascale Solages, Co-Director of Neges Mawon, and Guy Régis Junior, Director of the Quatres Chemins festival.